 Those who doubted that online shopping would continue to thrive when the pandemic restrictions were removed have been proved wrong.

 The US online grocery market has grown with every passing year.
-This June, online grocery in the US generated $7.7 billion in revenue.
+Here are the 2025 monthly totals from Brick Meets Click:

 Online grocery shopping statistics: Major players